http-tests/cache-tests/README.md

 ### Testing with docker

-There's also a docker image, `mnot/proxy-cache-tests`, that can be used to test reverse proxy caches.
+The `mnot/proxy-cache-tests` Docker image can be used to test common reverse proxy caches.
 Once you have docker running, you can run the CLI tests against a given proxy like this:

 > ./test-docker.sh squid